 I was inspired by the traditional oyster Rockefeller dish of New Orleans fame, but using large button mushrooms as the perfect vessel for delivering this flavor bomb just sealed the deal on this recipe.
 This two-bite appetizer or holiday party pass-around is easy to make ahead and a cinch to bake off piping hot.

-The key to this dish is sourcing Louisiana oysters with their liquor (juice) and slowly reducing down all the liquid elements of the dish until you reach an ultra-thick stuffing consistency.
+The key to this Oyster-Stuffed Mushrooms recipe is sourcing Louisiana oysters with their liquor (juice) and slowly reducing down all the liquid elements of the dish until you reach an ultra-thick stuffing consistency.
 It’s a process made simple by the last minute addition of cornstarch to achieve the perfect body.
 The use of a flavorful wine or liqueur like Lillet (or Pernod) layers on the rich Rockefeller flavor which is a defining element of the dish.
 While optional, I urge you to invest in a bottle for other recipes to come.

 - 8 large button mushrooms or baby portobellos